arfc/moltres/problems/MoltresNotes.md

 pi * r^2 * h / 4

 The rule for computing the PRISM18 volume can be found in the libmesh source.

+The natural boundary condition appears to have an effect on the flow at the boundary for shizzle.

+I've been able to get the flow simulation to work perfectly with the correct geometry and the correct boundary conditions.
+Nice!